-A young Emma Roberts and her key
+A young Emma Roberts and her key to the kingdom. |

 semi-kind words of weak-tea support.
 Last week, Emma Roberts -- daughter of Eric and, more importantly, niece of Julia -- spilled her guts to something called Flaunt magazine.
 Just the name Flaunt is a semaphore signal that nobody quoted within its pages is known for scientific discoveries or bold economic theories (unless the latter includes the best overseas tax dodges).